 In 1963, Jack Dalton opened a single halfway house in Seattle and founded Pioneer Human Services.
-Since then, Pioneer has expanded into a robust nonprofit, operating a broad range of programs in over 50 locations across Washington State.
+Since then, Pioneer has expanded into a robust nonprofit, operating a broad range of over 50 programs across Washington state.
 Pioneer assists people reentering society from prison or jail as well as those who are overcoming substance use disorders and mental health issues.
 The organization offers an integrated array of treatment, housing, training and employment services.*